typhdotcom/diaspora/README.md

 This is the atomic structure of the topological phase transition.
 The vacuum (tree) sits at b₁ = 0 with exactly n-1 edges.
 Every additional edge beyond the tree baseline creates exactly one new mode of irreducible frustration.
 The path-to-cycle transition is the first step in a staircase where each edge lifts b₁ by one.

+The dual theorem - that removing a non-bridge edge *decreases* b₁ by exactly 1 - is proved in `Dynamics/Resolution.lean`, connecting this static result to the dynamics of evolution.

 ### `Diaspora/Hodge/WheelGraph.lean`

 Closed-form Betti number for the wheel graph W_n.